ccb-hms/workbench-python-workshop/episodes/10-dataframes.md

 of the table, proper handling of missing values, and relational-databases operations between DataFrames.

+The [Pandas cheatsheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf) is a great quick reference for popular dataframe operations.

 ## Data description

 We will be using the same data as the previous lesson from [Blackmore *et al.*